gitpan/URL-Normalize/README.md

         'http://www.example.com/?'          => 1,
     }

-Above, all the URLs inside the has normalizes to the key if you run these
+Above, all the URLs inside the hash normalizes to the key if you run these
 methods:

 - `make_canonical()`